cs-au-dk/jelly/README.md

 The analyzer design is based on ideas from JAM [1], TAPIR [2] and ACG [3] with support for approximate interpretation [4].
 Its core is a flow-insensitive control-flow and points-to analysis, together with access paths for tracking library usage.
-It models the main parts of the ECMAScript language and standard library (intentionally not fully soundly!), and not (yet) the Node.js standard library.
+It models the main parts of the ECMAScript language and standard library (intentionally not fully soundly!), and (for now) treats the Node.js standard library as unknown code.

 [1] Benjamin Barslev Nielsen, Martin Toldam Torp, Anders Møller:
 [Modular call graph construction for security scanning of Node.js applications](https://dl.acm.org/doi/10.1145/3460319.3464836).